mukulbindal/fishbowlpy/README.md

 ## Usage

 Here is an example of the minimum code required to use fishbowlpy.
-You can find the full documentation soon.
+You can find the [full documentation here.](https://mukulbindal.github.io/fishbowlpy/)

 ```
 from fishbowlpy.fishbowlclient import FishBowlClient